Actively Managed Funds

 Capital Gains Tax

 A tax paid on any profit you make by cashing in some types of investments.
-There is an annual threshold for capital gains (£11,700 in 2018/19); if your profits exceed this you’ll pay 18% or 28% Capital Gains Tax.
+There is an annual threshold for capital gains (£12,000 this tax year); if your profits exceed this you’ll pay 18% or 28% Capital Gains Tax.
 Sometimes CGT will be paid if you gift an investment to someone who is not your spouse or civil partner.

 Child Trust Fund